-It’s shockingly easy to make sauerkraut.
-Requiring just three ingredients (cabbage, salt and water), if you leave it on the countertop for a few days you’ll end up with a lightly tangy, savoury and salty sauerkraut that tastes much better than store-bought versions and doesn’t have that strong vinegary taste.
+If you are wondering how to make sauerkraut, you will find that itโs shockingly easy to prepare it in your own kitchen.
+Requiring just three ingredients ( fresh cabbage, salt and water), if you leave it on the countertop for a few days youโll end up with a lightly tangy, savoury and salty sauerkraut that tastes much better than store-bought versions and doesn’t have that strong vinegary taste.

 The Benefits of Eating Sauerkraut